huridocs/uwazi/.github/PULL_REQUEST_TEMPLATE.md

 QA check list:

-- [ ] Smoke test of the functionality
+- [ ] Smoke test the functionality described in the issue
 - [ ] Smoke test potential collaterals
 - [ ] UI responsiveness
 - [ ] Tested in a browser other than chrome